crocsg/MidiFlower_wifi/README.md

 BLE Midi music generation from BioSensor data with Web control board

 This firmware has the same features as [MidiFlower](https://github.com/crocsg/MidiFlower).
-But we had a web gui for music generation configuration
+But we add a web gui for music generation configuration.

 This software was after for an hackathon with [Climate Change Lab](https://climatechangelab.org/) and [La Fabrique Janze](https://lafabrique.rafcom.bzh/)
 The purpose of the hackathon was the creation of small artistic installation based on music génération from bio data sensor